IssaNasralli/popVAE/README.md

 **Fine-Scale Population Estimation Using a Variational Autoencoder-Based Approach**
 *Issa Nasralli, Imen Masmoudi, Hassen Drira, Mohamed Ali Hadj Taieb*

-2) the official implementation for our future journal paper which extend our IJCNN paper,

-**Three-Branch Hybrid Model for Fine-Grained Population Estimation with Adaptive Spatial Context Integration** *Issa Nasralli, Imen Masmoudi, Hassen Drira, Mohamed Ali Hadj Taieb*

 3) the initial raw Geospatial data without any pre-processing
-5) the final training raster dataset and coverted boundaries to raster files
+4) the final training raster dataset and coverted boundaries to raster files

-6) the population datasets
+5) the population dataset
 ---

 ## 🧠 Overview

-This repository supports our work on **popVAE/popVAT**, a deep learning model for high-resolution population mapping using spatial contextual features extracted.
+This repository supports our work on **popVAE**, a deep learning model for high-resolution population mapping using spatial contextual features extracted.
 The codebase includes:

 - Dataset extraction scripts using **Google Earth Engine**
 - Preprocessing tools using **ArcPy**